Relativistic angular momentum: Angular momentum in general relativity

 The angular momentum of test particles in a gently curved background is more complicated in GR but can be generalized in a straightforward manner.
 If the Lagrangian is expressed with respect to angular variables as the generalized coordinates, then the angular momenta are the functional derivatives of the Lagrangian with respect to the angular velocities.
 Referred to Cartesian coordinates, these are typically given by the off-diagonal shear terms of the spacelike part of the stress–energy tensor.
 If the spacetime supports a Killing vector field tangent to a circle, then the angular momentum about the axis is conserved.

 One also wishes to study the effect of a compact, rotating mass on its surrounding spacetime.
 The prototype solution is of the Kerr metric, which describes the spacetime around an axially symmetric black hole.
 It is obviously impossible to draw a point on the event horizon of a Kerr black hole and watch it circle around.
 However, the solution does support a constant of the system that acts mathematically similarly to an angular momentum.

+In general relativity where gravitational waves exist, the asymptotic symmetry group in asymptotically flat spacetimes is not the expected ten-dimensional Poincaré group of special relativity, but the infinite-dimensional group formulated in 1962 by Bondi, van der Burg, Metzner, and Sachs, the so-called BMS group, which contains an infinite superset of the four spacetime translations, named supertranslations.
+Despite half a century of research, difficulties with "supertranslation ambiguity" persisted in fundamental notions like the angular momentum carried away by gravitational waves.
+In 2020, novel supertranslation-invariant definitions of angular momentum began to be formulated by different researchers.
+Supertranslation invariance of angular momentum and other Lorentz charges in general relativity continues to be an active area of research.